The Discover it® Secured Credit Card Review: Is It A Good Value?

 Review: Is the Discover it® Secured Good For Rebuilding Credit?

 Very few credit cards for people with bad credit will offer as much as the Discover it® Secured.
-The card provides users with as much as 2% cash back restaurant or gas purchases up to a combined $1,000 in purchases each quarter, and an unlimited 1% back on all else – all this for no annual fee.
-Usually, having a subprime credit score means you have to settle for less than stellar options or high annual fees, but the Discover it® Secured has changed up the secured credit card scene in a major way.
+The card provides users with as much as 2% cash back restaurant or gas purchases up to a combined $1,000 in purchases each quarter, and an unlimited 1% back on all else.
+Usually, having a subprime credit score means you have to settle for less than stellar options, but the Discover it® Secured has changed up the secured credit card scene in a major way.

 Discover it® Secured Benefits & Features